talkdai/dialog/README.md

 faq,promotions,loyalty-program,"The company XYZ has a loyalty program when you refer new customers you get a discount on your next purchase, ..."
 ```

-When the `dialog` service starts, it load the knowledge base into the database, so make sure the database is up and paths are correct (see [environtment variables](##environment-variables) section).
+When the `dialog` service starts, it loads the knowledge base into the database, so make sure the database is up and paths are correct (see [environment variables](##environment-variables) section).
 Alternatively, inside `src` folder, run `make load-data path="<path-to-your-knowledge-base>.csv"`.

 See [our documentation](https://dialog.talkd.ai/settings#csv-knowledge-base) for more options about the the knowledge base, including embedding more coluns together.